frictionlessdata/datapackage/specs/security.md

 Unix-like systems).
 In your implementation, you SHOULD either raise an error if an absolute local path is encountered or relativize it to the Descriptor path.
 - URLs.
 As described in [issue #650](https://github.com/frictionlessdata/specs/issues/650), URLs crafted by the author of a Data Package can be used in a "keyhole" attack to probe your user's network layout.
+It is up to the library creator to create means that allow their users to mitigate this attack.

 As URLs are part of the DNA of Data Packages, it is not advisable to disallow their use completely.
 However, you should allow for a security setting that stops your implementation from loading URL-based Resources.
 This could be done